anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ### Installing hydraulic brakes

 Installing hydraulic brakes was a bit more work.
-The [manual provides guidance](/files/ALIEXPRESS_ALLROAD/Disc-Series_User-Manual_V2.0_EN.pdf).
+The [manual provides some guidance](/files/ALIEXPRESS_ALLROAD/Disc-Series_User-Manual_V2.0_EN.pdf).

 One detail worth emphasizing: the pre-travel screw on the shift lever needs to be backed out before bleeding.
-It does not need to be backed out all the way, but it does need to be open enough for the bleed procedure to work properly.
+It does not need to be backed out completely, but it does need to be open enough for the bleed procedure to work properly.

 Bleeding the brakes means pushing mineral oil through the system while giving trapped air a way out.
 I used a syringe at the caliper to push oil upward, with a reservoir cup installed at the shifter bleed port.
 Before bleeding, I removed the wheels and brake pads to avoid contaminating the braking surfaces, and installed a bleed block in the caliper.
 The bleed block keeps the pistons from moving too far out and sets the correct pad spacing while the system is open.
 Once oil was pushed through the line and into the reservoir cup, I closed the caliper bleed port.
 Then I cycled the brake lever and rotated the shifter through a few angles to help trapped bubbles move up into the cup.
 The goal is to remove air from the system, since air compresses and mineral oil effectively does not.